Dharini-maker/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.

+Developed by:S.Dharini
-Developed by: RegisterNumber:24002206
+RegisterNumber:24002206

 i)HALF ADDER

 module ha(a,b,sum,carry);